solarwinds/solarwinds-snap-agent-docker/README.md

 ### Advanced configuration for Kuberetes log forwarder with custom task configuration

 To utilize this functionality there is a need to create corresponding configmaps in your cluster, with proper task configuration.
 The example config file can be found in [Event collector configs](examples/event-collector-configs).
-To enable event collection in your deployment, follow below steps:
+To enable event collector in your deployment, follow below steps:

 * Create Kubernetes secret for `SOLARWINDS_TOKEN`: